nkoehler/mat-video/.github/PULL_REQUEST.md

 - [ ] CI related changes
 - [ ] Other...
 Please describe:

 #### What is the current behavior?
 (You can also link to an open issue here)

 #### What is the new behavior?

 #### Does this PR introduce a breaking change? (check one with "x")
 - [ ] Yes
 - [ ] No

-**If this PR contains a breaking change, please describe the impact and migration path for existing applications:**
+_If this PR contains a breaking change, please describe the impact and migration path for existing applications:_

-#### Other information
+#### Other information: